S2-group/software-design-vu/README.md

 # Software Design
 This is the template for the team project of the Software Design course at the Vrije Universiteit Amsterdam.

+The first steps of your team project are to:
+- create your own private repository
+- invite all team members ase collaborators
+- download all contents of this repository (`software-design-vu`) and copy them into the root folder of your repository

-The first step of your team project is to **fork** this repository.
-All subsequent work will be on your newly forked repository.
+All subsequent work will be on your repository.

 Each assignment requires the creation of a dedicated branch and all the work must be done only on that branch (in your repository).
 The name of the branch must be `Assignment<NUMBER OF THE ASSIGNMENT (1, 2, or 3)>`

 During the course you will be asked to add an additional contributor to your repository.
 The collaborator must be the TA that has been assigned to your team on [this spreadsheet](http://shorturl.at/fjtyQ).

 ## **Submission of an assignment**